fastaidocsprint/styleguide/README.md

 ### Miscellaneous

 If an optional argument has a default set in code, concisely mention it in the docment (ex: `lr` and `wd`).
-If it isn’t used, there is no need to state it is “optional” as that is implied by the type hint of `None` (ex: `cbs`).
+There is no need to state it is “optional” as that is implied by the type hint of `None` (ex: `cbs`).

 ```python
 class Learner: